-Tooth extractions are a very common procedure, as they can resolve a number of oral health issues.
+Tooth extractions are a widespread procedure, as they can resolve several oral health issues.
 Whether you need a wisdom tooth removed or are suffering from severe damage or decay, you may need to have a tooth pulled at some point.
 To make sure you heal quickly after your surgery, be certain to abide by these do’s and don’ts of the recovery process.

 DO have someone else bring you home from the appointment.

 After your tooth extraction, it may take some time for the effects of your anesthetic to wear off.
-Therefore, it is important that you have a friend or relative come with you to your appointment.
+Therefore, you must have a friend or relative come with you to your appointment.
 They will be able to help you move around immediately after your procedure, as well as drive you home from the office.

 DON’T eat solid foods right away.